sequoyah1/Java-Assignment-010/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+Java programs usually have either static or public attributes and methods.
+* For the example of
+* public class Main {
+  static void myMethod() {
+  System.out.println("Hello World!");
+  }

+  public static void main(String[] args) {
+  myMethod();
+  }
+  }

+// Outputs "Hello World!" ,
+this is a static method.
+This means it can be accessed without creating an object of the class, whereas public can only be accessed by objects.
+For
+Main myObj = new Main();
+myObj.myPublicMethod();
+This is a public method, the object is first created from Main and then it is called in the second line.

 ## Part 3 - Dogs